Singapore Public Holidays 2025: Updated Celebrations & Dates

 Letitia

-While there are common public holidays, there are also differences that denotes the cultural differences between the countries:
+While there are common public holidays, there are also differences that denote the cultural differences between the countries:

-• All the countries in comparison celebrate Lunar New Year except the Philippines
+1. All the countries in comparison celebrate the Lunar New Year except the Philippines

 The Singapore Identity Through Public Holidays

-Singapore has carved out a unique place for itself in the world today by celebrating its deep cultural heritage and multi-culturalism.
-Staying true to their ethos and values, Singapore public holidays represents a great reflection of our identity, where all four core religions are celebrated as holidays.
+Singapore has carved out a unique place for itself in the world today by celebrating its deep cultural heritage and multiculturalism.
+Singapore public holidays reflect our identity by celebrating all four core religions, staying true to our ethos and values.

 Find out more about Singapore with us today.
-From business incorporationworking visastax services to relocation services, we’ve got you covered.
+We provide business incorporation, working visas, tax services, and relocation services.

 START WORKING AND LIVING IN SINGAPORE TODAY